polarbeargo/nd131-Computer-Pointer-Controller-Project/README.md

 - <b>requirements.txt</b> All the dependencies of the project listed here
 - <b>run.sh</b> one shot execution script that covers all the prerequisites of the project.

-## Benchmarks
-*TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
-Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

-## Results
+## Benchmarks Results

-Benchmark results on Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz:
+Benchmark results on Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz Using OpenVINO DL Workbench the Benchmark performance were run on different quantization model(all models except Face Detection were available in three precisions: FP32, FP16, INT8):

-* face-detection-adas-binary-0001
+* face-detection-adas-binary-0001:
+Face detection model is the bottleneck in this pipeline, 10 ms per frame means almost 93 FPS processing rate for video stream, which are acceptable in many use cases.

 Precision: INT8, FP16, FP32

 ![][image1]

-* gaze-estimation-adas-0002
+* gaze-estimation-adas-0002:
+In gaze estimation, we can see low performance in Precision FP32 with the higher latency and lower throughput compare to other models.
+The best precision model should be INT8 with lower latency and higher throughput in the gaze estimation usecase.

 Precision: INT8
 ![][image2]